researchart/fse20/submissions/reusable/sgx-porting-methods/rq4/README.md

 ./memtier_benchmark --version
 ```

-The numbers reported in Table 9 of paper in memcached row papers are output of `memtier_benchmark` corresponding to `Latency` and `KB/sec`.
+The numbers reported in Table 9 of paper in memcached row are output of `memtier_benchmark` corresponding to `Latency` and `KB/sec`.

 ## Graphene-SGX